percula/planter_info/index.md

 - [Frequently Asked Questions]({% link docs/faq.md %})

 ## Have a plant or feature suggestion?
-Use the "Plant and Feature Suggestion" tool in Settings.
-If someone has already suggested it, up-vote it so we can better prioritize it.
+Use the "Plant and Feature Suggestion" tool in Settings or [view on the web](https://planter.garden/requests).
+If someone has already suggested it, up-vote it 🔼 so we can better prioritize it.

 ## Notice a bug?
 Use the "Report a bug" option in Settings.